Careers

 • Passionate.
 You care deeply about people served by OAD and are enthusiastic about challenging the inequities of the criminal justice system.

 • Agile.
-You have demonstrated success navigating gray areas in the law and working with competing priorities.
+You have strong organizational and management skills and have demonstrated success working with competing priorities.
 You maintain composure and positivity in stressful situations.
 You are willing to take on new projects as the needs of the office or practice change.

 What You Will Do